Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 generating definition of corresponding macroop.

-As we've seen before in assemble function, all microops consisting of this macroop were added to the container.
+As we've seen before in assemble function, all python microop classes consisting of this macroop were added to associated macroop container.
-And this microops are maintained in *self.microops* Because one macroop can consist of multiple microops, each microop object instance should be iterated one by one to initiate corresponding microop class instance (Line 210-239)
+And this microop classes are maintained in *self.microops*.

+Because one macroop can consist of multiple microops, each microop python class should be iterated one by one to invoke
+CPP microop class corresponding to current python microop class (Line 210-239)

 Each microop class instance generation code is retrieved